redpanda-data/connect/docs/cookbook/twitter-firehose.md

 The pipeline section contains two processors.

-The first processor is a JMESPath query that checks whether the message object is an invalid JSON object or system error message from Twitter.
+The first processor is a [JMESPath][jmespath] query which checks whether the message object is an invalid JSON object or system error message from Twitter.
 We chose to remove these messages since client disconnects are handled automatically and it's possible to observe the reasons for a disconnection from the API dashboard.

 The second processor is a deduplication step which checks the `id_str` field of the tweet against a shared Memcached cluster (the cache details are configured